vangul01/GPUProject/readme.txt

 Excecution example:
 ./regmatrix 3 4

-*Compile with gcc-6.2.0 on courses2*
-module load gcc-6.2.0
+UPDATE THIS: *Compile with gcc-6.2.0 on courses2* UPDATE THIS: module load gcc-6.2.0